NCAR/esds/communication.md

-# Communication
+# Communication, Meetings, and Resources

-ESDS uses several primary platforms for communication.
-Here is a list of communication platforms and learning resources if you'd like to be involved in the ESDS community:
+ESDS has a few primary [communication platforms](#communication-platforms), [community meetings](#community-meetings), and [learning resources](#learning-resources) if you'd like to be involved in the ESDS community:

+# Communication Platforms

 ## [Email List](https://groups.google.com/a/ucar.edu/g/esds)

-If you would like to join the ESDS Email List (Google Group) to be informed of updates about these meetings and question/answer opportunities, we recommend you join the ESDS Google Group using [this link to the ESDS Group page](https://groups.google.com/a/ucar.edu/g/esds), then click "Join Group."
+If you would like to join the ESDS Email List to be informed of community updates, we recommend you do so by joining the ESDS Google Group using [this link to the ESDS Group page](https://groups.google.com/a/ucar.edu/g/esds), then click "Join Group."

-Joining the Google Group will automatically send you a Zulip invitation!

 ## [Zulip](https://zulip.ucar.edu/)

 Zulip is an asynchronous messaging platform, run in-house at UCAR, which can be used for both private messages and messages separated by topic.
 When posting in a specific "channel", the user must add a topic, which makes it easier to track various conversations and refer back to communications at a later time.
-Channels include “ESDS”, “dask”, “python-questions”, “xarray”, “jupyterlab-hub” and more.
+Channels include “ESDS”, “dask”, “python-questions”, “xarray”, “jupyterlab-hub”, and more.
+You can join with this [Zulip invite link](https://zulip2.cloud.ucar.edu/join/w5kv3jauplyepqndapyos7eh/).

-Again, we recommend you join the ESDS Google Group using [this link to the ESDS Group page](https://groups.google.com/a/ucar.edu/g/esds), then click "Join Group."
-New members to this Google Group will receive an invitation to join Zulip as well!
-Alternatively, this [Zulip invite link](https://zulip2.cloud.ucar.edu/join/w5kv3jauplyepqndapyos7eh/) does not expire.

 ## [ESDS GitHub Repository](https://github.com/ncar/esds)

 This repository and webpage is a space where we can post progress on this initiative, publish blog posts related to various workflows, document "best practices," in addition to serving as a resource/discussion spot via comments on pages and posts.
 Please feel free to create new 'issues' or make PRs to contribute to this repository.

+# Community Meetings

 ## [ESDS Forum](https://docs.google.com/document/d/e/2PACX-1vQeHIGSSz_8A8gZVL87xDjYXEwqB4CkRk85yf0TACb-rVgubjb3ukiulEYuUwHZGVXhgYNpaRC2SNAt/pub)